nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. **Unmarking as task that is shown as done:**

     1. Pre-requisites:
-        - You have just completed the previous test case - there should only be 1 task and it should be done and visible.
+        - You have just completed the previous test case - there should only be at least 1 task and it should be done and visible.
-    1. Test case: `undone task 1`<br>
+    1. Test case: `undone task 1` (replace `1` with the top-most undone task number) <br>
        Expected: The first task (topmost in the UI) is unmarked (the "done" label disappears) and a success message is displayed.
     1. Test case: `undone task 1` followed by another `undone task 1` <br>
        Expected: An error message saying that the task is already marked as undone is displayed.